 Possible Causes: Remedies: Opening the door has provided additional oxygen which has ignited the accumulated gases from partially spent fuel.
-Always open the door cautiously and allow the safety latch system to perform its designed function, containing gases within the fire chamber.
-Bypass rod is in the "CLOSED" position.
-Pull out bypass rod.
-Cast iron damper in the "CLOSED" position.
+Always open the door cautiously and allow the safety latch system to perform its designed function, containing gases within the fire chamber. • Cast iron damper in the "CLOSED" position.
 Open damper.
-Insufficient natural draft or an obstruction in the flue system. • See #6 and #9.
-Fire chamber filled to capacity with unburned fuel.
+Insufficient natural draft or an obstruction in the flue system. • See #6 and #9. • Fire chamber filled to capacity with unburned fuel.
 Do not attempt to overload the furnace.